|

 The same consequence might be required from any man,

-as solidarity and responsibility link together not only the "good Shepherd"
+as solidarity and responsibility link together not only the "good Shepherd" and his "sheep",

 but also the disciple and his master,